mariapevn/lists_of_publications/journal_papers.md

 7. Karaev V., Titchenko Y., Panfilova M., Ryabkova M., Meshkov E., Ponur K. Application of the Doppler Spectrum of the Backscattering Microwave Signal for Monitoring of Ice Cover: A Theoretical View // Remote Sensing, 14(10), 2331 (2022), [link](https://doi.org/10.3390/rs14102331).

-8. Karaev V., Titchenko Y., Panfilova M., Ponur K., Ryabkova M., Meshkov E., Kovaldov D. On the Problem of the Sea Ice Detection by Orbital Microwave Doppler Radar at the Nadir Sounding, // Remote Sensing, 14(19), 4937 (2022), [link](https://doi.org/10.3390/rs14194937).
+8. Karaev V., Titchenko Y., Panfilova M., Ponur K., Ryabkova M., Meshkov E., Kovaldov D. On the Problem of the Sea Ice Detection by Orbital Microwave Doppler Radar at the Nadir Sounding // Remote Sensing, 14(19), 4937 (2022), [link](https://doi.org/10.3390/rs14194937).

 9. M.S.
 Ryabkova, V.Yu.
 Karaev, M.A.
 Panfilova, Yu.A.
 Titchenko, E.M.
 Meshkov, E.M.
 Zuikova.
 On  the problem of  river flow influence on  the Doppler spectrum of  reflected radar signal at small angles of  incidence // Current problems in remote sensing of the Earth from space, Vol. 18, 1, pp. 175–187 (2021) (in Russian), [link](http://dx.doi.org/10.21046/2070-7401-2021-18-1-175-187).